hashobject/lein-sitemap/README.md

 # lein-sitemap

-A Leiningen plugin to do many wonderful things.
+A leiningen plugin to update sitemaps in Google Webmaster Tools.

 ## Usage